Caller ID Spoofing: What You Need to Know to Protect Yourself

 - How Can You Stop Caller ID Spoofing?

 - Is Caller ID Spoofing Legal?

 - What Types of Caller ID Spoofing Are Harmful?

 What is Caller ID Spoofing?

-Neighbor spoofing works by tricking recipients into thinking they are receiving a legitimate phone call by showing caller ID that matches or is close to your phone number’s “NPA-NXX”.
-By matching their NPA-NXX closely to yours, spammers try to trick you into thinking the call is coming from a legitimate phone number because it looks as though it’s coming from a phone number in your area code — making you much more likely to answer the phone or fall for their elaborate phone scam.
-Neighbor spoofing offers a strong promise to spammers, one that ensures they can stay anonymous in their illegal phone scams without ever getting caught.
+Neighbor spoofing works by tricking recipients into thinking they are receiving a legitimate phone call by showing a caller ID that matches or is close to your phone number’s “NPA-NXX”.
+By matching their NPA-NXX closely to yours, spammers try to trick you into thinking the call is coming from a legitimate phone number because it looks as though it’s coming from a phone number in your area code.
+This makes you much more likely to answer the call, and therefore even more likely to fall for a phone scam.

 Is Caller ID Spoofing Legal?